 - To make crumb topping place flour, brown sugar, butter, and vanilla extract in a medium bowl and use a pastry blender or fork to combine.
 Finish by working the mixture with your fingers to be sure it is well combined and crumbly.

-- Transfer batter to prepared loaf pan and sprinkle with crumb topping and bake in preheated 350 degree F oven for 50 to 65 minutes, or until toothpick inserted in center of bread comes out clean.
+- Transfer batter to prepared loaf pan and sprinkle with crumb topping and bake for 50 to 65 minutes, or until toothpick inserted in center of bread comes out clean.
 Remove from oven and immediately sprinkle with 1/2 cup mini chocolate chips.
 Allow to cool completely in pan.
 Use the foil edges to lift the cake from the pan and transfer it to a cutting board or serving platter.
 Dust with a bit of powdered sugar, slice and serve.